 Approximately 25-30 students will be selected to participate for the series.

-Students are expected to attend the rural economic development trek to Vermont, and all monthly sessions, including the social activities the evening prior to each session.
+Students are expected to attend all monthly sessions, including the social activities the evening prior to each session.
 Students are also expected to do the pre-reading (approximately one hour) prior to each session.